 The 1200 calorie diet can slow your metabolism

 The extreme calorie restriction can slow your metabolism, your body may think you are in a famine.
-This can lead to weight gain in the long term, as weight loss id more difficult when the metabolism is slower.
+This can lead to weight gain in the long term, as weight loss is more difficult when the metabolism is slower.

 Following wrong diet habits

-Diets (especially less than 1200 calories), can make you dependent on a wrong weight loss diet.
+Diets (especially less than 1200 calories), can make you dependent on this wrong weight loss diet.
 You can fall into the endless habit of rebound diets where you lose weight, only to regain it again and again once you are done with the diet.